unode/mmpy_bot/docs/plugins.rst

 * `direct` - *True* if function can only be used via direct message
 * `mention` - *True* if function can only be triggered by prefixing with `@botname`
-* `annotations` - a dictionary with additional keyword arguments passed to `listen_to` or `listen_webhook`.
+* `metadata` - a dictionary with additional keyword arguments passed to `listen_to` or `listen_webhook`.

 You should then enable your custom plugin by adding it to the list of enabled